Engineered Wood Flooring

 Further Reading

-Useful background reading from our blog: best engineered wood flooring in the UK, complete installation guide for engineered wood flooring, engineered wood flooring care guide, visit our Altrincham wood room, plus our brand comparison posts: Ted Todd vs GF, Woodpecker vs GF, Woodpecker alternatives and Ted Todd alternatives.
+Useful background reading from our blog: best engineered wood flooring in the UK, complete installation guide for engineered wood flooring, thickness guide, finish guide, underfloor heating guide, care guide and a visit to our Altrincham wood room.
+Weighing us against a premium brand?
+See Ted Todd vs GF, Woodpecker vs GF, Kahrs vs GF and Parador vs GF.

 How to Buy or Get a Quote

 For GF by Grosvenor Flooring: every floor is available to buy online with full pricing displayed.
 Order up to 5 free samples first, then come back and order the full floor.
-UK delivery is included; supply-and-fit available across the North West.
+UK delivery is included and supply and fit is available across the North West.

 For V4 Wood Flooring: V4 is sold on a Request a Price basis.
-Browse the collection pages, then get in touch via our enquiry form, WhatsApp or phone with a rough room measurement, your preferred range and any competitor quote you have already received — we will come back the same working day with a tailored, competitive price.
+Browse the collection pages, then get in touch via our enquiry form, WhatsApp or phone with a rough room measurement, your preferred range and any competitor quote you already have.
+We will come back the same working day with a tailored, competitive price.

 Frequently Asked Questions